 Snoop is totally free, but they will sell your data, so if your data privacy is an issue then then it may not be for you.
 Emma also have a free version of the app.
 The paid versions of the app are relatively expensive compared to some other budgeting providers, so you would need to ensure that the extra features on their paid plans are useful to you.

-- Connect all of your accounts to Emma
+- Connections – integrate all of your financial institutions with Emma

 - Spending Categories